Protein: Structure determination

 Discovering the tertiary structure of a protein, or the quaternary structure of its complexes, can provide important clues about how the protein performs its function and how it can be affected, i.e. in drug design.
 As proteins are too small to be seen under a light microscope, other methods have to be employed to determine their structure.
 Common experimental methods include X-ray crystallography and NMR spectroscopy, both of which can produce structural information at atomic resolution.
 However, NMR experiments are able to provide information from which a subset of distances between pairs of atoms can be estimated, and the final possible conformations for a protein are determined by solving a distance geometry problem.
 Dual polarisation interferometry is a quantitative analytical method for measuring the overall protein conformation and conformational changes due to interactions or other stimulus.
 Circular dichroism is another laboratory technique for determining internal β-sheet / α-helical composition of proteins.
-Cryoelectron microscopy is used to produce lower-resolution structural information about very large protein complexes, including assembled viruses; a variant known as electron crystallography can also produce high-resolution information in some cases, especially for two-dimensional crystals of membrane proteins.
+Cryoelectron microscopy is used to produce lower-resolution structural information about very large protein complexes, including assembled viruses; a variant known as electron crystallography can produce high-resolution information in some cases, especially for two-dimensional crystals of membrane proteins.
 Solved structures are usually deposited in the Protein Data Bank (PDB), a freely available resource from which structural data about thousands of proteins can be obtained in the form of Cartesian coordinates for each atom in the protein.

 Many more gene sequences are known than protein structures.
 Further, the set of solved structures is biased toward proteins that can be easily subjected to the conditions required in X-ray crystallography, one of the major structure determination methods.
 In particular, globular proteins are comparatively easy to crystallize in preparation for X-ray crystallography.
 Membrane proteins and large protein complexes, by contrast, are difficult to crystallize and are underrepresented in the PDB.
 Structural genomics initiatives have attempted to remedy these deficiencies by systematically solving representative structures of major fold classes.
 Protein structure prediction methods attempt to provide a means of generating a plausible structure for proteins whose structures have not been experimentally determined.